 The only way to know if you have HIV is to have your blood tested.

 What is an HIV test?

-If you have been exposed to HIV, one kind of HIV test that can detect proteins made in your body is called antibodies, but this will not detect a very recent infection.
-Another test that detect genetic material from the HIV virus (p24 antigen) before these antibodies develop, which indicates an “acute” infection.
+If you have been exposed to HIV, one kind of HIV test can detect proteins made in your body called antibodies, but this will not detect a very recent infection.
+Another test can detect genetic material from the HIV virus (p24 antigen) before these antibodies develop, which indicates an “acute” infection.
 When either of these are detected, the HIV test result is “reactive” or positive, indicating the presence of the HIV virus.